ahmed-abdelhameed1706/alx-challenges/README.md

-This repo is for the challenger of ALX
+This repo is for the challenges of ALX